ology/techn.ology.net/blog/2024/12/12/clocking-a-music-sequencer-with-python/index.markdown

     import mido
     import time

-These are the built-in time library, and the excellent [MIDO](https://pypi.org/project/mido/) library (which depends on [python-rtmidi](https://pypi.org/project/python-rtmidi/)).
+These are the built-in `time` library, and the excellent [MIDO](https://pypi.org/project/mido/) library (which depends on [python-rtmidi](https://pypi.org/project/python-rtmidi/)).

-Next we define our single subroutine:
+Next we define our single subroutine, which first calculates the interval between clock messages (at 24 PPQN per beat):

     def send_clock(outport, bpm=120):
-        # Calculate the time between clock messages (24 PPQN per beat)
         interval = 60 / (bpm * 24)
         try:
             while True: